jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

  - Sciel is a kind, emphatheic, nurturing character that specializes in weapons and attacks that deal dark damage.
 Clearly an Orzhov color identity.
- - Sciel's has many attacks in the game that heal herself or her allies.
-Thus she has lifelink.
+ - In the game, Sciel's attacks build up foretell, which can then be consumed later on for even more powerful attacks.
+We are using Foretell in the *literal* sense by re-using the existing Foretell mechnanic by having Sciel granting all nonland cards in your hand to be foretelled.
  - Marking Card is just a creature ping that puts a marked counter on it.
 A creature with a marked counter will be a magnet for more damage.
  - Grim Harvest deals dark damage heals allies.
 Translated to a creature bolt that also gives you life.
  - Intervention in the game lets an ally play immediately and gain 4 AP.
 Translated to untapping a creature and giving you a Chroma token.